 Water Conservation Efforts

-At our headquarters in Hopkinton, Massachusetts and our Bangalore, India Center of Excellence (COE), wastewater is reclaimed at the onsite treatment plants, which filter wastewater through three treatment and disinfection processes, resulting in treated “gray” water.
-In 2013, we reused more than 18,594 cubic meters of gray water for cooling, sanitation, and irrigation at the Hopkinton facility, and 51,777 cubic meters at the Bangalore COE facility.
+At our headquarters in Hopkinton, Massachusetts and our Bangalore, India Center of Excellence (COE), wastewater is reclaimed at the onsite treatment plants, which filter wastewater through treatment and disinfection processes, resulting in treated “gray” water.
+In 2015, we reused more than 22,550 cubic meters of gray water for cooling, sanitation, and irrigation at the Hopkinton facility, and 41,644 cubic meters at the Bangalore COE facility.
 Unused gray water is returned to the ground through infiltration systems to replenish local watersheds.

-At EMC’s Massachusetts campus facilities, which account for more than 30 percent of our corporate physical footprint, we have implemented a stringent Stormwater Management System to help protect and maintain the integrity of the surrounding resources.
+At EMC’s Massachusetts campus facilities, we have implemented a stringent Stormwater Management System to help protect and maintain the integrity of the surrounding resources.
 At these facilities, we have also implemented an Integrated Pest Management program to minimize and eliminate the use of chemical herbicides, insecticides, and pesticides where possible.
 Through diligent management efforts, we ensure a high quality of storm water runoff from our facilities.
 This minimizes the impact of our operations on natural resources, including groundwater and surface water, and helps ensure that these resources are protected in the future.

-Our total 2013 global water withdrawal was 1,084,053 cubic meters.
-Eighty-two percent of the water withdrawal data were compiled from reliable water bills and water meter readings.
+Our estimated total 2015 global water withdrawal was 1,180,736 cubic meters.
+Seventy two percent of the water withdrawal data were compiled from reliable water bills and water meter readings.
 The remaining annual corporate water consumption was estimated using a water intensity factor calculated by benchmarking consumption at metered EMC facilities.

 Energy – Water Nexus